How do I view Course Analytics?

 The following user actions will generate analytics course participation:

-- loads a collaboration to view/edit a document
+- Collaborations: loads a collaboration to view/edit a document

-- posts a new comment to a discussion
+- Discussions: posts a new comment to a discussion

-- update a calendar event's settings or description (instructor)
+- Quizzes: starts taking a quiz (student)Calendar: updates a calendar event's settings or description (instructor)

 To view the details of the bar graph, hover over the specific bar you want to view.
 The details include the assignment title, the due date (if any), and the percentage of late, on time, and missing submissions.